 As the number of customers you interact with increases, some aspects of customer interaction may not be as effective and you need to change your approach.
 For example, many retail stores change their layout for Black Friday to allow for more shoppers.

 Customer experience change can come in different ways.
 For example:

-Other changes happen seemingly overnight, like the rise of Pokemon Go or the impact of Alexa.
-You may not have time to formulate a CX strategy and execute in the traditional way for these types of changes, you need to "be ready" and have a platform that is ready for rapid response.
+Other changes happen seemingly overnight, as the rise of Pokemon Go or the impact of Alexa.
+You may not have time to formulate a CX strategy and execute in the traditional way for these types of changes; you need to "be ready" and have a platform that is ready for rapid response.

 Less predictable would be something like a pending hurricane or other disaster, for which you may have a few days or even only a few hours notice, but can cause a massive shift in the size of your customer population (up or down depending on whether you are hardware store or a theme park).

 The first step is to build listening posts that keep your finger on the pulse of your customer's experience including customer-oriented metrics, such as satisfaction and NPS, as well as operational metrics such as time to complete orders, queue lengths, etc. That way when something changes you have an alert and can respond quickly.

 The second thing to do is to be prepared with "alternate experiences" so as to improve CX when circumstances change.
 Some quick-service restaurants narrow their menu options during extreme volume periods so as to most efficiently serve customers with the speed they expect, or send employees out to the drive-through to take orders via tablets to capture sales that may have been lost due to perceived order times.
 Some hardware stores set up a station outside the store where they sell boards, water, and a few other items on a "drive up" basis when a storm is approaching.
 What are your alternate customer experiences?
 What services and options are only available during times of change?